msiddiqui44/real-estate-prediction/README.md

    - Box plot of prices by bedroom count

 ## Model
-- Algorithm: Random Forest Regressor
+- XGBoost Regressor with optimized parameters
 - Features Used: Bedroom, Bathroom, Area, State
 - Pipeline: Includes preprocessing for numerical and categorical features
 ---